asshleygozar/brain-store/README.md

 # Blabber
-Blabber is a chat messaging app designed to provide message communication
+Blabber is a chat messaging software application that mainly focus on simplicity and efficiency for seamless chat transaction.